The Best Sales Presentation Ever: Unveiling the Secrets

 However, with such a dependency on sales teams, we are always dismayed at POP to find that most sales presentations are still – for the most part – mediocre.

-Unprofessional, static, vanilla, text-heavy, and all delivering zero data-based insights without a consistent message and brand.
+Unprofessional, static, vanilla, text-heavy, delivering zero data-based insights and without a consistent message or brand.
 The typical sales presentation has a long way to go.
-And tools like PowerPoint are falling behind the pack.
+And tools like PowerPoint, although great, aren’t really helping.

 1. What is a sales presentation?